 The best whisky cocktails are smooth and sophisticated – a swanky grown-up drink with a smoky sweetness of vanilla and caramel and a mysterious warm burn.
-You could simply drink your whisky neat on the rocks – and you should if you want to savour the flavours of a particularly high quality bottle.
+You could simply drink your whisky neat or on the rocks – and you should if you want to savour the flavours of a particularly high quality bottle.
 However, try a whisky cocktail now and then and see how the right tastes blended in can really delight your palate.

 Now, you’ve probably already tried a few of the classic best whisky cocktails that we all know and love – from the Whisky Sour to the Old Fashioned.
 So, here are a few of the best whisky cocktails with a twist that you really ought to try.